codefresh-io/cap-docs.codefresh.io/_docs/deployment/app-dashboard.md

 The icon for a resource node identifies the type of Kubernetes resource it represents.
 For general information on K8s resources, see [Working with Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/){:target="\_blank"}.

 #### Current State Tree view
-Here is an example of an application's Current State in Tree view.
-The root node, the application itself, is expanded to display all its resources.
+Below is an example of an application's Current State in Tree view, with the root node, the application itself, expanded to display all resources.

 The Tree view is designed to impart key information at a glance.
+Review the sections that follow for pointers to get to what you need in the Tree view.

 {% include